PhilsModules/phils-console-doctor/README.md

 * **Explicit Incompatibility:** Detects when modules declare themselves incompatible.
 * **Silent Failures:** Identifies actions that were silently blocked by a module without throwing an error.
 * **Hook Inspector:** Visualizes which modules are fighting over the same game logic (e.g., Movement, Lighting).

+## ⚡ Performance Monitor (New in v1.3)
+* **Lag Killer:** Instantly identifies which module is slowing down your game.
+* **Detailed Analysis:** Shows exactly how many milliseconds each module takes for hooks, rendering, or canvas updates.
+* **Background Check:** Monitors invisible processes running in the background.

 ## 📦 Installation